 I have added two videos towards the end of this post to show the full process.
 You will find a video showing the print being delivered from the exit of our Ricoh C9100 Pro and I have included a video which will show the final product.

-The light is at the end of the tunnel.
-Now the final part of the process is to pack all this job into suitable boxes.
+Finally the final part of the process is to pack all this job into suitable boxes.
 Label up the boxes and despatch the job to our client.
-Phew that was thirsty work, now I need a cup of tea.
-I hope you enjoyed this blog.
 Thank you for reading.